pajorr/FinalProject/FinalProjectPLAN.md

 Both pianos are interactable and are not hardcoded.

-Next update would be me, choosing which piano that i will create based on the difficulty.
+Next update would be me, choosing which piano that i will create based on the difficulty of each.